 Lastly, this workshop will be both generative, where you will be asked to write new material, as well as a standard manuscript workshop, open to those who would like a group critique of an excerpt of their memoir-in-progress or a completed memoir.
 However, you are not required to have started writing a memoir to be in this course.

-If you have a work in progress, please email an excerpt (maximum of 25 pages double-spaced 12 point font) to [email protected].
+If you have a work in progress, please email an excerpt (maximum of 25 pages double-spaced 12-point font) to email@example.com.
 All work will be shared with every student as well as with the instructor.
-Work should be emailed no later than May 15th.
-For those registering after May 15th, please submit work at the time of registration.
+Work should be emailed no later than March 28th.
+For those registering after March 28th, please submit work at the time of registration.

 If you do not have a work in progress, please advise as well.

-I look forward to working with you all!”
+I look forward to working with you all! – Andre.

 Instructor: Andre Dubus III